Category Archives: Project: Enfield Himalayan

 Review

-Following a test ride, I bought my Himalayan just under 1000 miles old.
-Following the make-over detailed here (summarised in the image below) I picked it up in southern Spain with 1300 miles on the clock.
+Following a test ride, I bought a used Himalayan with just under 1000 miles.
+And following the make-over detailed here (summarised in the image below) I picked it up in southern Spain with 1300 miles on the clock.
 So, like many of my crudely adapted project bikes, I’d barely ridden the thing or tested the modifications.
 With a Royal Enfield this did feel a bit more of a gamble than usual and, on collection near Malaga I was all prepared for the worst.

 himlabels

 Far from it.
-The Him started on the button, ticked-over like a diesel and after the ferry crossing and sailing the usual gale down the Atlantic coast, I arrived at a cushy hilltop lodge out of Asilah feeling moderately hopeful, while still braced for a kick in the nuts somewhere down the road.
+The Him started on the button, ticked-over like a diesel, and after the ferry crossing and fighting the usual headwind gale down the Atlantic motorway, I arrived at a cushy hilltop lodge near Asilah feeling moderately hopeful, while still braced for a kick in the nuts somewhere down the road.

-Riding an untried, near-new machine, saddled with Enfield’s possibly outdated reputation led to stressful days, waiting for something to play up, either with the bike or with my mods.
+Riding an untried, near-new machine, saddled with Enfield’s possibly outdated reputation for reliability led to stressful days, waiting for something to play up, either with the bike or with my mods.
+I had the same feeling with BMW’s XCountry years ago.
 But riding my first piste: the lovely Assif Melloul gorge route out of Anergui inspired confidence.
-This was a great trail bike!
+The low-slung weight and chuggy motor made this a great trail bike!

 OLYMPUS DIGITAL CAMERA